odpi/egeria-docs/site/docs/types/0/0021-Collections.md

 The classifications associated with *Collection* allow it to be specialized for particular uses.
 They help when searching for collections for specific uses.

-* [*RootCollection*](#root-collection-classification) means the collection is an independent, top-level node in a collection hierarchy.
+* [*RootCollection*](#rootcollection-classification) means the collection is an independent, top-level node in a collection hierarchy.
 The members of this collection are typically all collections.
-* [*HomeCollection*](#home-collection-classification) means the collection is the top-level node in a collection hierarchy anchored to a specific [Referenceable](/types/0/0010-Base-Model).
+* [*HomeCollection*](#homecollection-classification) means the collection is the top-level node in a collection hierarchy anchored to a specific [Referenceable](/types/0/0010-Base-Model).
 The members of this collection may or may not be collections.
 * [*Folder*](#folder-classification) means the collection can be treated as if it where a folder of metadata elements.
 This classification includes properties to control how the members are displayed.
 * [*ResultsSet*](#resultsset-classification) means the collection is a set of related results.
+* [*RecentAccess*](#recentaccess-classification) means the collection is a set of elements that have been recently accesses by a user.
+* [*WorkItemList*](#workitemlist-classification) means the collection is a set of elements that have been recently accesses by a user.
-* [*DigitalProduct*](/types/7/0710-Digital-Service) describes a collection of [assets](/concepts/asset) that represent a digital product.
+* [*DigitalProduct*](/types/7/0710-Digital-Service) describes a collection of [assets](/concepts/asset) that represent a [digital product](/concepts/digital-product).
 * [*GovernanceStatusSet*](/types/4/0421-Governance-Classification-Levels) for a collection of governance statuses.
 * [*GovernanceClassificationSet*](/types/4/0421-Governance-Classification-Levels) for a collection of governance classification for a particular governance classification.
-* [*EventSet*](/types/5/0421-Governance-Classification-Levels) for a collection of related event schemas.
+* [*EventSet*](/types/5/0535-Event-Schemas) for a collection of related event schemas.

 The example below shows part of a collection hierarchy representing a digital product catalog.
 The collections are shown in green and the assets that provide the content for the digital product are shown in yellow.